Kialo requires cookies to work correctly.

 Should we offer one of our kidneys to a stranger in need if we are able to?

-If we are able, we should offer one of our kidneys up for donation to a stranger in need.
+If able to, a person should offer one of their kidneys up for donation to a stranger in need.

 Most donors experience positive emotional benefits from trying to improve the health and well-being of a person in need.

 If we needed a kidney, we would hope a stranger would give us one.

 The recipient will have the length and quality of their life improved.

 The more people donate the more lives are saved.

 An organ donation is an unreasonably demanding ethical mandate.